fenxu/azure-powershell-docs-prod/azure/RMSProtection/vlatest/Set-AIPFileLabel.md

 # Set-AIPFileLabel

 ## SYNOPSIS
-Sets (or clears) a file label, and sets the RMS protection according to the policy
+Sets a file label, and sets the RMS protection according to the policy

 ## SYNTAX